 It is understandable that costs must be reduced, this is needed to survive, but the industry can no longer count on the next big upswing to afford the cost of short term saving initiatives.

-So in this new market mills must take long term improvement initiatives.
+So in this new market plants must take long term improvement initiatives.
 The short term savings will often worsen the situation within a three to five years perspective.
 A long term cultural change initiative will improve performance substantially in three to five years.